ImperialCollegeLondon/RCDS-data-processing-with-r/README.md

 # Data Processing with R

-Building on the material covered by *R Programming*, this workshop will introduce the _tidyverse_ packages, which support advanced data processing and visualisation in R.
+Building on the material covered by [R Programming](https://github.com/johnpinney/r_programming), this workshop will introduce the _tidyverse_ packages, which support advanced data processing and visualisation in R.

 The following topics will be covered: